linda-seiter/CMSC115_2258/unit8_project/README.md

 */
 ```

-Run the JUnit tests in the `TestFindAndUpdateAdjacentCells` class to verify your solution.
+Run the JUnit tests in the `FindAndUpdateAdjacentCellsTest` class to verify your solution.

 Once the tests pass, update the `main()` to call `findAndUpdateAdjacentCells` to surround trees with squirrels.